-- The FY2016 budget for Child Protective Services includes funding for the following continuation supplemental programs: Family Based Safety Services Unit, MPPACT Unit, Adoption Permanency Unit, and the new Family Based Services Unit.
-The staff contracts for these units are on a costreimbursement base, meaning the County will not be charged for any vacancies that occur throughout the year. - The FY2016 Budget will continue to include funding for supplemental services such as: - o Bed frames and mattresses - Transportation Assistance - Emergency Foster Care - Medical Expenses not covered - Court Costs - In FY2011, as a cost savings initiative, the Dallas County Child Welfare Board eliminated the three Spanish speaking interpreter positions.
+- The FY2017 Budget for Child Protective Services had an increase of \$490,000 to account for the salary increases that where given. - The FY2016 budget for Child Protective Services includes funding for the following continuation supplemental programs: Family Based Safety Services Unit, MPPACT Unit, Adoption Permanency Unit, and the new Family Based Services Unit.
+The staff contracts for these units are on a cost-reimbursement base, meaning the County will not be charged for any vacancies that occur throughout the year. - The FY2016 Budget will continue to include funding for supplemental services such as: - o Bed frames and mattresses - o Transportation Assistance - o Emergency Foster Care - o Medical Expenses not covered - o Court Costs - In FY2011, as a cost savings initiative, the Dallas County Child Welfare Board eliminated the three Spanish speaking interpreter positions.
 The cost savings is approximately \$60,000. - In FY2010, as a cost savings initiative, the Dallas County Child Welfare Board eliminated the Supplemental Pay Program which was intended to reduce the vacancy and turnover rate among frontline workers.
 After reviewing the program, it was determine by the Child Welfare Board that the program was not meeting its intended purpose.
 The annual cost of the program was approximately \$95,000. - The new Family Based Safety Service Unit (FBSS) consisting of a supervisor, five caseworkers, administrative technician, and a human service technician was added in the FY08 budget process with the overall FBSS funding level remaining constant.